-1. The NRJE Research Award recognizes an outstanding article or chapter in an edited volume by an untenured scholar.
-The author can be a junior faculty member or an administrator, practitioner, policy analyst, or researcher, who has received his/her doctorate within the past six years.
-Co-authored works are acceptable as long as the untenured researcher is the primary author.
+- The author must be an nontenured scholar, a junior faculty member or an administrator, practitioner, policy analyst or researcher who has received his/her doctorate within the past six years.